urbantrout/docs/en/templating/global-variables.md

 ## `siteName`

-The name of your site, as defined in Settings → General.
+The name of your site, as defined in Settings → Sites.

 ```twig
 <h1>{{ siteName }}</h1>